-■ CHLD 84 - Guidance and Discipline in Child Development Settings
+■ CHLD 84 - Guidance and Discipline in Child 1 Unit Development Settings

-18 hours lecture Advisorv: CHLD 5
+Advisory: CHLD 5

 Problem solving approach to guidance and discipline of children in child development settings.
 Investigation of appropriate developmental and attitudinal aspects of producing a respectful environment between children, caregivers and parents.